There’s no shortage of opinions on the best time to book a flight, and—not surprisingly—the information varies depending on the source.

-A recent report from Skyscanner says that the cheapest month to book a flight from the US is January, followed by February and August.
+A report from Skyscanner says that the cheapest month to book a flight from the US is January, followed by February and August.
 The same report claims that you should book flights at 5am for the most potential savings, avoid booking flights between 8–11pm, and book on Tuesdays for domestic flights and Wednesdays for international flights.

 It all seems so convenient, right?
 It would be so easy if you knew not only the best months and days of the week, but even the best hours of the day to click the “buy” button on airfare.